Epitone Project: Early life

 Although Cha Se-jeong never received formal education in songwriting or composition, he attributes his early training in classical and jazz piano, which began at age six, as the foundation of his musical career.
 His passion for music was further enriched by his father's extensive collection of over 10,000 LPs at home, exposing him to a diverse array of genres, including classical, pop, Korean pop, and folk, which set his musical tastes apart from those of his peers.
 Cha recalls being introduced to jazz guitarist Pat Metheny in fifth grade, an experience he credits with broadening his musical perspective.
 As a child, he enjoyed spending time alone at home, listening to LPs ranging from early albums by Someday and The Beatles to compositions by Beethoven.
-Over time, he developed particular admiration for artists such as Yoon Sang, Toy (Yoo Hee-yeol), and Gong Il-oh.
+Over time, he developed particular admiration for artists such as Yoon Sang, Toy, and 015B.

 Cha's desire to attend music school was met with his mother's opposition, so he enrolled in sociology instead.
 However, he was forced to drop out before even completing a semester.
 After finishing his military service, he felt a void and decided to teach himself composition and MIDI music.
-He learned computer programs and music theory on his own, with music analysis of Yoon Sang, Toy, and Gong Il-oh serving as a key part of his studies.
+He learned computer programs and music theory on his own, with music analysis of Yoon Sang, Toy, and 015B serving as a key part of his studies.
 To afford the necessary equipment, he entered various music competitions for videos and commercials, diligently analyzing the feedback and results of each, whether he won or not.